E-Invoicing for UAE Free Zone Companies: Are You Exempt?

 Misunderstanding of "Registration"

-What the FTA Actually Says
+What the MoF Mandate Actually Says

-Which Free Zones Are Affected?
-(Spoiler: All of Them)
+Which Free Zones May Be Affected?

 - JAFZA (Jebel Ali Free Zone Authority): Dubai's largest free zone, handling imports, manufacturing, trading